 Sometimes it’s so hard to name your feelings.

 However, this bujo collection makes you more aware of the wide variety of emotions you’re able to feel.

 How Do You Make a Mood Tracker in a Bullet Journal

-Now, when you know what bullet journal mood tracker is and why it’s so worth to keep it on a day to day basis, it’s time to learn how to make it in a bullet journal.
+Now, when you know what a bullet journal mood tracker is and why it’s so worth keeping it on a day-to-day basis, it’s time to learn how to make it in a bullet journal.

 Firstly, you find all moods you want to include in it.

 Then you color code moods of your choice.

 Also, you can take your mood key to another level and describe how you feel in specific situations in detail.